Inferring Relative Consequences of Mechanical Ventilation from Observational Data Using Game-Based Comparisons: Abstract

 \section{Abstract}

-Identifying the effects of mechanical ventilation strategies and protocols in critical care requires analyzing data from heterogeneous patient-ventilator systems within the context of the clinical decision-making environment.
-This research develops a framework to help understand the consequences of mechanical ventilation (MV) and adjunct care decisions on patient outcome from observations of critical care patients receiving MV.
-Developing an understanding of and improving critical care respiratory management requires the analysis of existing secondary-use clinical data to generate hypotheses about advantageous variations and adaptations of current care.
-This work introduces a perspective of the joint patient-ventilator-care systems (so-called J6) to develop a scalable method for analyzing data and trajectories of these complex systems.
-To that end, breath behaviors are analyzed using evolutionary game theory (EGT), which generates the necessary quantitative precursors for deeper analysis through probabilistic and stochastic machinery such as reinforcement learning.
-This result is one step along the pathway toward MV optimization and personalization.
-The EGT-based process is analytically validated on synthetic data to reveal potential caveats before proceeding to real-world ICU data applications that expose complexities of the data-generating process J6.
-The discussion includes potential developments toward a state transition model for the simulating effects of MV decision using empirical and game-theoretic elements.
+Identifying the effects of mechanical ventilation (MV) policies and protocols in critical care requires analyzing data from heterogeneous patient--ventilator systems within the context of the clinical decision-making environment.
+The coupled, multiscale interactions among these system components generate a high-dimensional state space that remains sparsely sampled despite extensive clinical data collection.
+Analysis of existing data is nevertheless essential for understanding current respiratory management practices and generating testable hypotheses about improvement.
+The scale and complexity of available data motivate the use of reinforcement learning (RL) to explore data-consistent counterfactual trajectories.
+However, formulating RL in practical applications requires a spatiotemporally dependent reward process that defines state-to-consequence relationships, their context dependence, and the delays over which consequences emerge.
+These poorly understood elements are not known \emph{a priori} and must instead be hypothesized and inferred from data.
+To that end, categorized observed states are contrasted according to their relative consequences by solving a game-based inverse problem that identifies a comparison model required for downstream probabilistic and stochastic methods such as reinforcement learning.
+This development is one step along the pathway toward MV optimization and personalization.
+The inverted-game inference is analytically validated on synthetic data to reveal potential caveats before proceeding to real-world ICU data applications that expose complexities of the data-generating process.
+Clinical data applications revealed that both breath-type consequences and their relative ordering are inherently context- and time-dependent, varying across patient subgroups, time, and definitions of MV consequences including the effect timescale.
+The discussion includes potential developments toward a state transition model for simulating the effects of MV management actions using empirical data and game-inferred comparisons.

+\begin{relevance} This work, including real-data applications, investigates the lung health-related consequences of breath behaviors that occur under mechanical ventilation, a crucial element of human critical care medicine.
+It contributes to a broader effort to understand and improve the clinical decisions made by medical professionals about the joint management of patients and mechanical ventilator therapy. \end{relevance}

+\begin{mathcontent} This work uses games to formulate comparison of windowed event occurrence distributions on the basis of their cost or consequences.
+The associated inverse problem is posed and solved to identify consequence differences among event classes, which are needed for downstream reinforcement learning applications. \end{mathcontent}

 \begin{AMS} 93-11, 91A80, 62P10, 92-08 \end{AMS}